AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub-api.md

 ## ContextHub.Store.SessionStore {#contexthub-store-sessionstore}

 ContextHub.Store.SessionStore extends [ContextHub.Store.Core](/help/sites-developing/contexthub-api.md#contexthub-store-core) so it inherits all of the functions of that class.
-The data in this store is persisted using in-memory persistance (Javascript object).
+The data in this store is persisted using in-memory persistance (JavaScript object).

 ## ContextHub.UI {#contexthub-ui}